treeverse/lakeFS/docs/index.md

 1. Reproducibility of ML experiments

-    ML experimentation is usually an iterative process, and being able to reproduce a specific iteration is important.

-    With lakeFS you can version all components of an ML experiment including its data, as well as make use of zero-copy branching to minimise the footprint of versions of the data
+    ML experimentation is iterative, requiring the ability to reproduce specific results.
+With lakeFS, you can version all aspects of an ML experiment, including the data.
+This enables:

+        **Data Lineage**: Track the transformation of data from raw datasets to the final version used in experiments, ensuring transparency and traceability.

+        **Zero-Copy Branching**: Minimize storage use by creating lightweight branches of your data, allowing for easy experimentation across different versions.

+        **Easy Integration**: Seamlessly integrate with ML tools like MLFlow, linking experiments directly to the exact data versions used, making reproducibility straightforward.

+    lakeFS enhances your ML workflow by ensuring that all versions of data are easily accessible, traceable, and reproducible.

 2. Troubleshooting production problems